LeadDyno/leaddyno-docs-site/bigcommerce-singleclick-integration-guide.md

 ![Bigcommerce Providers](img/bigcommerce/google_and_analytics.png)

 A new tab will appear called **Google Analytics**.
-Click this tab.
+Click this tab, and make sure "Manually add Google Analytics tracking Code" is selected.

-Paste the code given to you just after adding the LeadDyno app (or you can also use the following javascript) into the **Tracking Code** field:
+Paste the code into the box that was given to you just after adding the LeadDyno app (or you can also use the following javascript) into the **Tracking Code** field:

 {% highlight html %}